ministryofjustice/security-guidance/principles/security-log-collection.md

 ### 1. Authentication events

-* a. login successes and failures
+* a: login successes and failures
-* b. multi-factor authentication success and failures
+* b: multi-factor authentication success and failures
-* c. logouts
+* c: logouts
-* d. session creation
+* d: session creation
-* e. session timeout/expiry
+* e: session timeout/expiry
-* f. session close
+* f: session close

 ### 2. Authorisation events

-* a. group/role creation, modification or deletion
+* a: group/role creation, modification or deletion
-* b. group/role membership changes (addition or subtraction)
+* b: group/role membership changes (addition or subtraction)
-* c. group/role elevation (for example, if a user is able to temporarily assume a higher privilege to conduct a finite amount of work)
+* c: group/role elevation (for example, if a user is able to temporarily assume a higher privilege to conduct a finite amount of work)

 ### 3. Infrastructure events

 Infrastructure is defined as underlying resources, whether a logical switch, server or through to a containerised compute resource in the cloud, upon which end-user or application logic is overlaid.

-* a. power/service on / off
+* a: power/service on / off
-* b. creation/registration and deletion/de-registration, including suspension/hibernation if applicable
+* b: creation/registration and deletion/de-registration, including suspension/hibernation if applicable
-* c. software update events/status
+* c: software update events/status
-* e.
-IP address allocation/deallocation
+* e: IP address allocation/deallocation
-* f.
-Firewall/routing rule creation, modification or deletion
+* f: Firewall/routing rule creation, modification or deletion
-* g.
-Network change events (for example addition or removal of virtual networks or interfaces)
+* g: Network change events (for example addition or removal of virtual networks or interfaces)

 ### 4. Domain name service queries

-* a. successful and unsuccessful queries
+* a: successful and unsuccessful queries
-* b. recursive lookup status
+* b: recursive lookup status
-* c. infrastructure node / end-user device registration / de-registration (if applicable)
+* c: infrastructure node / end-user device registration / de-registration (if applicable)

 ### 5. Network traffic events

-* a. successful and unsuccessful inbound service daemon connections
+* a: successful and unsuccessful inbound service daemon connections
-* b. unsuccessful outbound connections where the network traffic is *not* associated to an inbound request
+* b: unsuccessful outbound connections where the network traffic is *not* associated to an inbound request

 ### 6. Contextual security related events